Jack Pearl

-Jack Pearl (born Jack Perlman; October 29, 1894 – December 25, 1982) was a vaudeville performer and a star of early radio.
+Jack Pearl (born Jack Perlman; October 29, 1894 – December 25, 1982) was an American vaudeville performer and a star of early radio.
 He was best known for his character Baron Munchausen.

 Vaudeville and early films

 Born in New York, Pearl debuted as an entertainer in School Days, Gus Edwards's vaudeville act.

 He made the transition from vaudeville to broadcasting when he introduced his character Baron Munchausen on The Ziegfeld Follies of the Air in 1932.
 His creation was loosely based on the Baron Munchausen literary character.
 As the Baron, Pearl would tell far-fetched stories with a comic German accent.
 When the straight man (originally Ben Bard, but later Cliff Hall) expressed skepticism, the Baron replied with his familiar tagline and punchline: "Vass you dere, Sharlie?" ("Was you there, Charlie?").
 This catch phrase soon became part of the national lexicon.